AndreasChristensen89/salary_struggle/README.md

 * General comments from family and peers for what CSS looked the best.
 * I looked up other booking system to get inspiration for how it could be set up.
 * Speech bubble in agency and interviews: https://codepen.io/rikschennink/pen/mjywQb
+* For Product model to generate a 16 character alphanumeric string, code taken from stackoverflow - https://stackoverflow.com/questions/2511222/efficiently-generate-a-16-character-alphanumeric-string

 ## Design
 For design of the different pages I didn't use other sources of information other than my previous projects.